How can you set up this magical function? We break it down for you.

 5. Enjoy multi-user support

-Once multiple accounts are set up, you won’t need to manually switch between accounts.
-Simply speak, and Google Assistant will recognize who is speaking and automatically switch over to your account.
-For example, when you say, “Hey Google, tell me about my day,” your Google Home device will read you your personalized traffic report and calendar updates.
-When you request music, it will access your unique playlists from your linked music services, such as Google Play Music or Spotify.
+After you’ve established individual accounts for everyone using the device, you can easily go back and forth between user accounts.
+When you speak, Google Assistant will recognize your voice and instantly change to the correct user account.
+For instance, when you say, “Hey Google, tell me about my day,” your Google Home device will give you your customized traffic report and calendar.
+When you ask for music, Google Home will go into your linked music services, such as Google Play Music and Spotify, and turn on your playlists.